 A benefit of doing a road trip in Spain is that the country is one of the cheapest in Europe.
 Fuel is a lot cheaper than in places such as the Netherlands or Germany, while you can eat cheaply too.

 If you’re doing the trip in a campervan, you won’t need to worry about accommodation.
 However, you should only do the trip in a campervan if you’re in a group of four or more people.
-Otherwise, the cost of renting a campervan doesn’t work out compared to what you would be paying staying in hostels.
+Otherwise, the cost of renting a campervan doesn’t work out compared to what you would be paying to stay in hostels.

 Here’s a link to a fuel cost calculator, which should come in handy for your trip.
 Using the fuel price data from a Google search for “petrol prices Spain”, input the figure into the calculator and you’re set.